DETAILED ACTION

 an angular velocity sensor configured to output an angular velocity of the positioning apparatus (Paragraph 0022 “a gyroscope (1400”, and Paragraph 0057 “measured angular velocity”);

-a movement vector estimator configured to estimate a movement vector in a predetermined time period (Paragraph 0023 “A pedestrian inertial navigation device (100) tracks the position of a pedestrian using a lowcost acceleration sensor (110) and a gyroscope (140)”, Paragraph 0028 “The step detection module (120) is configured to detect a pedestrian's step using the measurement value of the acceleration sensor”, Paragraph 0029 “estimate the step length of a pedestrian using the steps detected by the step detection module (120)”, and Paragraph 0031 “estimate the attitude and heading angle of a pedestrian using the measurement values of the gyroscope (140)”, step length, attitude, and heading angle read on “vector”, and Paragraph 0033) using a machine learning model based on the acceleration retrieved from the acceleration sensor in the predetermined time period (Paragraph 0072 “various techniques for estimating step length using an acceleration sensor (110)” and “an artificial neural network model”);
+circuitry configured to estimate a movement vector in a current time period having a predetermined amount of time (Paragraph 0023 “A pedestrian inertial navigation device (100) tracks the position of a pedestrian using a lowcost acceleration sensor (110) and a gyroscope (140)”, Paragraph 0028 “The step detection module (120) is configured to detect a pedestrian's step using the measurement value of the acceleration sensor”, Paragraph 0029 “estimate the step length of a pedestrian using the steps detected by the step detection module (120)”, and Paragraph 0031 “estimate the attitude and heading angle of a pedestrian using the measurement values of the gyroscope (140)”, step length, attitude, and heading angle read on “vector”, and Paragraph 0033) using a machine learning model based on the acceleration retrieved from the acceleration sensor in the current time period (Paragraph 0072 “various techniques for estimating step length using an acceleration sensor (110)” and “an artificial neural network model”);

-wherein the machine learning model is trained in advance on a basis of acceleration of one or more devices (Paragraph 0072 “various techniques for estimating step length using an acceleration sensor (110)” and “an artificial neural network model”), and wherein the movement vector estimator and the integration section are each implemented via at least one processor (Paragraph 0022)
+wherein the machine learning model is trained in advance based on acceleration of one or more devices in a plurality of previous time periods, each previous time period having the predetermined amount of time (Paragraph 0072 “various techniques for estimating step length using an acceleration sensor (110)” and “an artificial neural network model”)

-using a machine learning model based on the angular velocity retrieved from the angular velocity sensor in the predetermined time period
+using a machine learning model based on the angular velocity retrieved from the angular velocity sensor in the current time period

 Nevertheless, Gohl discloses an image stabilization device (Abstract) and teaches the following: